jknightlab/mirna_pipeline/Workflow_simplified.md

 *Firstly,* pairwise differential expression analysis between each pair of conditions was performed.
-Unfortunately this analysis produced no statistically significant differences in miRNA expressions.
+Unfortunately this analysis produced only one statistically significant difference in miRNA expressions (see the description after the links to the files with differential expression analysis results).
 This is most likely due to the low amount of identified miRNAs and mainly low number of reads mapped to miRNAs.

 These two figures demonstrate how low number of identified miRNAs affect the analysis.
 The first row of the figures contains scatter